Paul Schäfer: Colonia Dignidad

 Schäfer kept children away from their parents in a children's house.
-He said, "the problems in child education aren't the children; they are always the parents because the parents are responsible for the sins of the children" (original recording).
+He said, "the problems in child education aren't the children; they are always the parents because the parents are responsible for the sins of the children".
 With the sale of the German children's home, he bought a German stonecrusher, which he used in a quarry.
 The latter proved profitable in business with Chileans and after six years the first wheat could be harvested, barracks turned into houses and a hospital could be built.
 When Chilean children were treated and survived, their rescue brought fame to Schäfer in the region.

 After a nocturnal hunting accident with a gun, Schäfer was treated in a Santiago hospital for several months.
 Upon his return, he forbade all festivities, and separated boys from girls and men from women.
 In 1966, teenage fugitive Wolfgang Kneese hid in the German embassy in Chile and later talked to the press.
 Schäfer induced another teen named Hartmut Hopp to smear Kneese, accusing him of sexual misconduct at a trial.
 Kneese managed to flee to Germany.
-Schäfer allowed Hopp to study medicine in reward, also because he needed a physician in his hospital.
+As a reward, Schäfer allowed Hopp to study medicine, because he needed a physician in his hospital.